 You have to ensure that all employees, regardless of the department they are from, are trained effectively.
 No matter if they write content, do outbound prospecting or fix bugs, everyone should be equipped with the right level of knowledge.

 In case you or your customer service reps don’t know the answer to a customer's question, be honest with them and tell them you will get them the information they are looking for.
 Never wing it by saying "It could be..." or "I think it is..."
 Communicating like this will make you look unprofessional and unprepared.

 If, for some reason, getting that info or resolving an issue takes longer than usual, communicate that with the customer.
 Customers are often angered because expectations are not set properly.

 9. Communicate to win

-When your company seeks to solve painful customers' problems with communications, you .
+When your company seeks to solve painful customers' problems with communications, you create better relationships with them.
 Make sure you empower your customer service reps to ask more questions, and your customers will be happy to provide you with more information in the hopes that it will help you help them.

 The answers you end up providing your customers with will almost always affect more than what they say.
 If you provide your customers with the right answers and resolve their problems, they will turn to you next time as their go-to resource which should play a huge part in retaining that customer for longer.